All Episodes

 I'm here because of the sponsors and you.

-Uh, and I I really uh I love meeting with them.
+And I really love meeting with them.

 I met with the people at Pro Flowers a couple of weeks ago.

-Uh they come in every so often.
+They come in every so often.

-And we sat there, we talked to them, and uh, it confirmed for me again what I've known all along.
+And we sat there, we talked to them, and it confirmed for me again what I've known all along.

-Uh their flowers are not only the freshest you can get, they're just a great value.
+Their flowers are not only the freshest you can get, they're just a great value.

-Talking about Proflowers, and if you haven't tried them yet, now is the perfect time.
+Talking about Pro Flowers, and if you haven't tried them yet, now is the perfect time.

 Valentine's Day is fast approaching.

-Uh you know, I let me tell you something.
+You know, let me tell you something.

 I used to try to get away with getting out of Valentine's Day.

-Yeah, I used to say, look, I don't want to fall in line.
+I used to say, look, I don't want to fall in line.

 Everybody else does it.

-What you why do you want something from me on Valentine's Day?
+Why do you want something from me on Valentine's Day?

-It doesn't work.
+It didn't work.

 I mean, there's just certain expectations that have to be met, right, Wendy?

-It's it's a week after the Super Bowl.
+It's a week after the Super Bowl.

-Uh and that's what I mean when I say it's a great value.
+And that's what I mean when I say it's a great value.

-Now the offer, this particular offer ends Friday.
+Now, the offer, this particular offer ends Friday.

-Order at Rush Proflowers.com.
+Order at rushproflowers.com.

 And since you can always pick your delivery date, did you know that?

-You can pick your delivery date.
+Can pick your delivery date.

 Order now for Valentine's Day delivery while you're thinking about it.

-Visit RushProflowers.com or call them 1-800 PRO Flowers, 1-800 ProFlowers or Rush Proflowers.com.
+Visit rushproflowers.com or call them 1-800-P-R-O Flowers, 1-800-PROFLOWERS or RushProFlowers.com.

-This is uh Fox and Friends this morning.
+This is Fox and Friends this morning.

 You're well positioned to springboard back into the race in 2012.